 Kew Gardens 50p coin

-The Kew Gardens 50p coins, issued in 2009, has been in the top spot of highly sought after coins for some time.
+The Kew Gardens 50p coins, issued in 2009, have been in the top spot of highly sought-after coins for some time.

 However, with a 2019 reissue of the Kew Gardens 50p, the original may go up in value more.

 You could get around £156 for the 50p.